saghul/pyuv/docs/tcp.rst

         accepts can significantly improve the rate of accepting connections (which is why it is enabled by default).

-    .. py:attribute:: loop

-        *Read only*

-        :py:class:`Loop` object where this handle runs.

     .. py:attribute:: readable

         *Read only*